 - a.
 Provide for a range of residential accommodation by housing type, tenure, size and location to help satisfy the Town of Newmarket's housing needs in a context sensitive manner. - b.
 Maintain the stability of Residential Areas by establishing zoning standards that acknowledge and respect the existing physical character of the surrounding neighbourhood. - c.
-Recognize the desirability of gradual ongoing change by allowing for contextually-sensitive development through Planning Act applications, to permit development which contributes to a desirable urban structure, diversifies housing stock, optimizes the use of existing municipal services and infrastructure, and is compatible with and complementary to the surrounding neighbourhood.
+Recognize the desirability of gradual ongoing change by allowing for contextually-sensitive development through Planning Act applications, to permit development which contributes to a desirable urban structure, diversifies housing stock, optimizes the use of existing municipal services and infrastructure, and is compatible with and complementary to the surrounding neighbourhood. - d.

-d.
 Encourage a range of innovative and affordable housing types, zoning standards and subdivision designs where it can be demonstrated that the existing physical character of the Residential Area will be maintained.

-The subject land is within the area characterized as "Traditional Suburban Character Area".
+The subject land is within the area characterized as "Contemporary Suburban Character Area".
 This area is generally characterized by:

-- Curvilinear street patterns, including crescent streets and cul-de-sacs; - Long blocks with few intersections; - Landscaped boulevards and a moderate and evolving canopy of maturing street trees; - Discontinuous sidewalks on one side of the street, with the exception of cul-de-sacs, many of which are absent of sidewalks; - Rectangular and pie-shaped lots, with consistent dimensions, of a moderate to significant size; - Consistent front and side yard setbacks; - Building heights between 1 and 2-storeys; and - A limited range of architectural expressions and styles.
+- Modified street grid pattern; - Short blocks with many intersections; - Landscape boulevards and a minimal canopy of newly established street trees; - Continuous sidewalks on one or both sides of the street; - Rectangular and pie-shaped lots, with consistent dimensions, of a small to moderate size; - Consistent front and side yard setbacks, of a shallow to moderate depth; - Consistent building heights of 2-storeys; and - A limited range of architectural expressions and styles.

 The Official Plan permits Accessory Dwelling Units in single-detached dwellings subject to certain criteria including compliance with the Town's Zoning By-law.
 It also encourages a range of residential accommodations and affordable housing types.
-Subject to the advisory comments, the requested variance is considered to conform to the Official Plan and therefore, this test is met.
+Subject to the Advisory Comments set out above, the requested variance is considered to conform to the Official Plan and therefore, this test is met.